-While it has a reputation for being a tough nut to crack, South Africa’s city of gold has a real soft side to it – when it comes to romantic getaways.
-Couples who want to shut the world out for a while will find there’s plenty to love about Jozi’s hotel scene – bookable on Culture Trip.
+While it has a reputation for being a tough nut to crack, South Africa’s city of gold has a real soft side to it – when it comes to romantic places to stay.
+Couples who want to shut the world out for a while will find there’s plenty to love about Jozi’s hotel scene.
+Here are the top romantic getaways in Johannesburg – all bookable on Culture Trip.

 Johannesburg might act tough, but beneath its no-nonsense exterior, South Africa’s biggest city has a heart of gold.
 For couples seeking a getaway, Jozi can’t offer the long walks on the beach or sunset game drives like other parts of the country, but what it does do exceptionally well is romantic hotels.
 Whether you fancy drinks in a champagne lounge, meals in a magical courtyard or a room with a balcony that would turn Juliet green with envy, Jo’burg is a master matchmaker.